Head of the Medical Oncology Department at Vall d’Hebrón University Hospital and Director of the Vall d’Hebrón Oncology Research Institute.

 His clinical and research work is focused on antimicrobial resistance mechanisms, antimicrobial susceptibility testing, respiratory tract infections (mainly in cystic fibrosis patients), and the interplay of clonal epidemiology and resistance.
 He has published more than 440 articles in medical journals and 50 chapters in textbooks.

 Full Professor of Cardiovascular Medicine at the Complutense University (UCM); Chairman of the Department of Cardiology in the University Hospital Gregorio Marañón of Madrid; Scientific Director of the Spanish Network Centre for Cardiovascular Research (CIBERCV).

-His research is focused in liver diseases such as cirrhosis, chronic liver disease or non-alcoholic fatty liver disease as well as renal dysfunction and failure, and biomarkers in liver disease.
+His research is focused on liver diseases such as cirrhosis, chronic liver disease and non-alcoholic fatty liver disease, as well as renal dysfunction and failure, and biomarkers in liver disease.
 He has co-authored over 760 scientific international papers with a cumulative citation index of 29,747 and a H index of 92.
-He has raised over 11M€ in public and private funds for his research and has received several awards for his scientific trajectory.
+He has raised over €11M in public and private funds for his research and has received several awards for his scientific career.

 Chair of the Division of Endocrinology and Nutrition at Vall d’Hebron University Hospital; Director of the Diabetes and Metabolism Research Unit at Vall d’Hebron Research Institute (VHIR); Professor of Medicine and Endocrinology at the Universitat Autònoma de Barcelona and Deputy Director of Clinical Research at VHIR.